pixelfed-glitch/docs/project/why_pixelfed_glitch.md

-# This is Pixelfed Glitch
+# Why Pixelfed Glitch ?

-## We aim at delivering a fork of the official Pixelfed ActivityPub platform.
+## Pixelfed Glitch is a fork of the official Pixelfed ActivityPub platform.

-We aim at making a community driven project with a flatter governance, to accept more feedback and submissions from the community, and to give better features and fixes, without breaking compatibility with upstream.
+We aim at delivering a community-driven project with a flatter governance, to accept more feedback and submissions from the community, and to give better features and fixes, without breaking compatibility with upstream.